stuycs-gh-classrooms/nxtm-p01-pd09-lebronjames10pointstreakbroke/README.md

 How will you be using arrays in this project?

 1D Array:
-- None will be used at the moment.
+- color[] colors  - stores the available colors for blocks (red, green, blue)
 -

 2D Array:
-- Make the grid of blocks using a 2D array
+- Blocks[][] grid - creates and manages the grid of blocks

 ### Controls